CloudCompare/CloudComPy/README.md

 From the Python interpreter, Docstrings provide some documentation on the available methods, the arguments.

+# CloudComPy: availables binaries

-## testing a CloudComPy binary on Windows 10
+## testing a CloudComPy binary on Windows 10, with Anaconda 3

 The binary *CloudComPy37_-date-.7z* available in this [directory](https://www.simulation.openfields.fr/binaries/) is built in an Anaconda3 environment
 (see below for the corresponding building instructions).